-Senators Worry Post Office Changes May Obstruct November Ballots
+Senators Worry Changes at Post Office Could Obstruct November Ballots

 DeJoy, whose past as a major GOP donor and fundraiser for President Trump has rubbed many the wrong way, has portrayed the USPS as a “broken business model,” saying in a statement this week that an inability to balance costs with available funding has led the agency to face “an impending liquidity crisis.”
 The agency, which conservatives have long sought to privatize, is widely projected to become insolvent this year.
 Nevertheless, Federal lawmakers are questioning the sanity of implementing any drastic changes amid the ongoing covid-19 pandemic and only months before a national election.

 “Recent concerns raised by constituents and postal workers have brought to light questionable changes under your leadership now taking place in post offices and processing centers across the nation that may negatively impact mail delivery,” read a letter to Postmaster General DeJoy from four U.S. senators on Friday.
-(The letter was cosigned by Senators Gary Peters, Chuck Schumer, Tom Carper, and Amy Klobuchar — of Michigan, New York, Delaware, and Minnesota, respectively.)
+(The letter was cosigned by Senators Gary Peters, Amy Klobuchar, Chuck Schumer, and Tom Carper — of Michigan, Minnesota, New York, and Delaware, respectively.)

 The letter coincides with a Washington Post report describing nationwide “days-long backlogs of mail,” which it said is “alarming” postal workers and union officials, whom the paper describes as fearful that DeJoy’s new protocols could “undermine their ability to deliver ballots on time for the November elections.”